 Avoid selecting whimsical decorative fonts that are hard to read (this includes fancy, cursive fonts).
 Here’s a complete guide to choosing readable subtitle fonts.

-And, if you’re still in doubt, add solid background to your captions so they’re easy to read.
+Still unsure?
+Add solid background to your captions so they’re easy to read.

-❌ Avoid adding subtitle text on the far left and right edges to save it from getting cropped out by the video host destination.
+Other than that, avoid adding subtitle text on the far left and right edges to save it from getting cropped out by the video host destination.

-❌ Avoid squishing together letters in the text.
+Also, avoid squishing together letters in the text.
 Use VEED to adjust letter and line spacing for an optimal viewer experience.

 Ready to add hardcode subtitles to your videos?